 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The new revenue recognition guidance will become effective January 1, 2018 for the Company.
-The scope of ASU 2014-09 excludes interest and fee income on loans and as a result, the majority of the Company's revenue is not in scope of the standard.
-The new guidance does not impact the timing or measurement of the Company's revenues, and as a result, the Company will not present any restated prior period results when the standard becomes effective.
+The new revenue recognition guidance became effective January 1, 2018 for the Company.
+The scope of ASU 2014-09 excludes interest and fee income on loans and as a result, the majority of the Company's revenue is not in the scope of the standard.
+The new guidance did not impact the timing or measurement of the Company's revenues, and as a result, the Company did not present any restated prior period results as a result of the standard becoming effective.